liuyanghejerry/painttyServer/docs/formats.md

 All room management actions need a signed key to prove that the actions are made by room owners.

+#### Checkout

+To ensure one room is still under control, server schedules a close action to room.
+Thus, room owner must checkout in time.
+Currently, 72 hours seems a good schedule time.

+client sends:

+	{
+		request: 'checkout',
+		key: ''
+	}

+server returns:

+	{
+		response: 'checkout',
+		result: true,
+		cycle: 72
+	}

+There's one new thing `cycle` here.
+Normally, remain time of a room is shown on the roomlist.
+But on some circumstances, `cycle` can be useful for room owner to know when to checkout next.
+Also, the unit of `cycle` is hour, not ms.

+Failure return:

+	{
+		response: 'checkout',
+		result: false,
+		errcode: 700
+	}

+`errcode` table:

+* 700: unknown error
+* 701: wrong key
+* 702: timeout, which means too late.

 #### Close Room

 client sends: